-An iPad Pro with the Cape Operator app and internet connectivity.
-This iPad is on-site with the drone, connected to the drone's RC transmitter.
+This iPad is on-site with the drone pilot and connected to the drone's remote control transmitter.

 How it works

-Spectating - The video livestream is also made available for other interested parties, and is viewable from both computer as well as mobile devices.
+Need to livestream to your team?
+Cape Spectator is also made available for other interested parties, and is viewable from both the computer and mobile devices.

-Each Cape customer has a private portal into the Cape Cloud Data Management system (CCDM).
-The CCDM provides the tools to create, archive, and manage all of the drone and flight related information including flight plans, flights flown, and videos/photos captured.
+Each Cape customer has their own private portal with the Cape Cloud Data Management system.
+This system system provides the tools to create, archive, and manage everything you need for your operation.

-Flight Data - telemetry data and flight history is available at the CCDM.
-This data provides insights into how drones are being used and by which users.
-This aids in planning of maintenance, fleet expansion, locations, and staffing.
+Flight Data - telemetry data and flight history provide insights into how drones are being used for your business and by which users, aiding in planning of maintenance, fleet expansion, locations, and staffing.